tbonfort/be-big-data/README.md

 be decomposed into ~110 independant jobs each having to process only 216x1024x1024 pixels.

+# initial setup

+- Create a codespace from this repository
+- wait for the codespace setup script to finish
+- while the script finishes, open another terminal and authenticate with GCP: `gcloud auth login`

-Create a codespace from this repository, and load the `be.ipynb` notebook to explore the available data.
+once the setup has finished, open the `be.ipynb` notebook to explore the available data.

 # config